Henry Hudson: Later developments

 In the late 1950s, a 150 lb stone near Deep River, Ontario, which is approximately 600 km south of James Bay, was found to have carving on it with Hudson's initials (H. H.), the year 1612, and the word "captive".
-While lettering on the stone was consistent with English maps of the 17th century, the Geological Survey of Canada was unable to determine when the carving was made.
+While lettering on the stone was consistent with English maps of the 17th century, the date of the carving has not been verified.

 Legacy

 The bay visited by and named after Hudson is three times the size of the Baltic Sea, and its many large estuaries afford access to otherwise landlocked parts of Western Canada and the Arctic.
 This allowed the Hudson's Bay Company to exploit a lucrative fur trade along its shores for more than two centuries, growing powerful enough to influence the history and present international boundaries of western North America.

 Along with Hudson Bay and Hudson Strait in Canada, many other topographical features and landmarks are named for Hudson.
 The Hudson River in New York and New Jersey is named after him, as are Hudson County, New Jersey, the Henry Hudson Bridge, the Henry Hudson Parkway, and the city of Hudson, New York.